 When will interest rates go up?

-As economies slip into what could be significant recessions, governments the world over are taking often unprecedented measures to mitigate the impact.
+As economies slip into what could be significant recessions, governments the world over have taken often unprecedented measures to mitigate the impact.
 Low interest rates are one of these measures and, depending on the duration of the economic problems, we may not see a rise for some time.

-The need for decisive action by financial institutions is so great that debate around negative interest rates has ignited.
+The need for decisive action by financial institutions is so great that debate around negative interest rates has lingered throughout the pandemic.
 It is worth noting that inflation has also dropped as a result of the crisis, but it still sits significantly higher than interest rates.